Planning Your Perfect Wedding

 Or it’d help you if a wedding supplier went bust or something disastrous were to happen to your dress, flowers, ring etc. on your wedding day.

 Many find it’s a small price to pay for the added peace of mind during the time they plan a perfect wedding.
+Especially considering the number of weddings that had to be cancelled due to the Covid-19 pandemic.

 Do you really need to do everything yourself?
 Friends and family would love to help out, especially on the wedding day.